gchq/gaffer-doc/docs/administration-guide/aggregation/overview.md

 There are a few different use cases for applying ingest aggregation but it is largely driven by the data you have and the analysis you wish to perform.
-As an example, say you were expecting multiple connections of the same edge between two nodes but each instance of the edge may have differing values on it's properties this could be a place to apply aggregation to sum the values etc.
+As an example, say you were expecting multiple connections of the same edge between two nodes but each instance of the edge may have differing values on its properties, this could be a place to apply aggregation to sum the values etc.

-Please see the [following page](ingest-example.md) for some common use cases and how you could apply ingest aggregation.
+Please see the [ingest aggregation example](ingest-example.md) for some common use cases on how this can be applied.

 ## Query-time Aggregation